-Oftentimes, a company will have prospective employees interview in groups as one of the initial steps.
+Oftentimes, a company will have prospective employees interview in groups as one of the initial steps in the hiring process.
 This allows them to see a larger group of people before scaling it back to just a few for a second interview.
+It can certainly be intimidating as you can quite literally put a face to your competition for getting the job.
 I went into my group interview not knowing for sure what was to follow, which is why I wanted to give you all some tips I think you’ll find helpful!

 Be nice to everyone